ABOUT US

 Developing a fuel inventory usually allows for the storage of a supply to cover periods of weather not suitable for delivery.
 Some facilities allow for delivery of large quantities at the best prices.

 In addition to schools, wood fuel systems make sense in other buildings such as hospitals, offices and prisons.
 Wood manufacturing facilities routinely take advantage of the wood residues they generate as a fuel source for process and facility heat.
-Greenhouse systems, like the one installed at Dillon Floral in Bloomsburg, provide the economic balance on energy costs to heat the greenhouses.
+Greenhouse systems, like the one installed at Dillon Floral in Bloomsburg, provide economic savings on energy costs to heat the greenhouses.

-Growing native grasslands for energy can return many benefits to the local and regional environments.
+Growing native grasslands for energy can return many benefits to the local and regional environment.
 Native grasslands protect the integrity of our soil and water resources for future generations, while providing high quality habitat to many species of wildlife.
 In addition, these crops can greatly reduce the amount of fuel, fertilizers, and pesticides farmers need to use annually to produce a profitable crop on their farms.
-Simply put, native grasslands are the most efficient, environmentally friendly crops that can be grown on farmland and transformed into a wide variety of truly green fuels for consumers.
+Simply put, native grasslands are one of the most efficient, environmentally friendly crops that can be grown on farmland and transformed into a wide variety of truly green fuels for consumers.

 Modern biomass burners are clean burning and meet current air emission standards.
-Biomass is a renewable resource that is carbon neutral and reduces greenhouse gases which contribute to global warming.
+Biomass is a renewable resource that is essentially carbon neutral and reduces greenhouse gases which contribute to global warming.

 Funding Sources